AvaloniaUI/AvaloniaUI.DeveloperTools/docs/getting-started.md

 This NuGet Feed can also be configured globally, by modifying common NuGet.Config that can be found by following [Common NuGet configurations](https://learn.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior).
 :::

-## Step 2: Installing AvaloniaUI DeveloperTools .NET tool
+## Step 2: Installing AvaloniaUI Developer Tools

-AvaloniaUI DeveloperTools is currently distributed and updated via .NET tool mechanism.
+`AvaloniaUI Developer Tools` is currently a native [.NET tool](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools), with update mechanism provided by the SDK.
-By default, this tools should be installed only globally.
-For locally installed tool your also need to redefine `Diagnostics Support` runner by following [Extra Options](./extra-options.md) pages.
+This guide demonstrates global installation of the tool.
+But local installation is possible with a limitation: this tool will only work from the same working directory or descendant as tool installation solution/project.

 For macOS: